 Between both of these elements, this could add up to roughly 10% of your total yearly income.

 If your business grosses 1 million dollars in a given year, this would account for $100,000 that would not end up in your pocket.

 Not an amount to scoff at.

 It is important to understand that even though a franchise has created a proven concept...
 It does not mean that they are a perfect business by any means.

-Their system may be good, but it is not likely to be perfect.
+Their systems may be good, but they are not likely to be perfect.

 Overtime, you may begin to notice many things that you would want to do differently, but be trapped in an agreement that prevents you from making these improvements.

 Let’s also hope that you love the creative aspects of the brand you are buying into, because if you don’t, you can not change these things.